imanidris/imanidris/README.md

 ## Hi there 👋

-I'm Iman, a data scientist with a background in visual design and architecture.
+I'm Iman, a data scientist based in London with a background in visual design and architecture.
 Currently doing a master's in computing for the creative industry at the University of the Arts London.

 - 🔭 I’m currently working on my thesis project